 There is a real and perceptive shift that occurs in people once they learn to make the distinction between themselves and their thoughts.
 And once this happens, there’s no going back.
 It’s like you’ve switched the light on.
 I had no idea about the constant narrative in my head, the constant storytelling and justification.
 But who was I talking to?

 It turns out that I was wasting so much mental energy on irrelevant and unnecessary stuff.
 I would narrate my day.
 I would explain things to myself.
 I would replay conversations.
 I would make up stories.
 Why?

 This was my first experience of my ego.
 Ego in yoga means the separate entity, the internal ‘I’, the inner voice that never shuts up.
 The ego is what we must overcome to experience Samadhi, the highest goal in yoga.
 Overcoming the ego requires awareness.
 Maintaining vigilance over the inner critic or inner judge.
 This is the real work in yoga and meditation is the best tool to avail yourself of in your dealings with ego.
 Overcoming ego is a life journey.
 It’s not something we do once.
 I’m still working on this one…

-I’ve written before about the alchemy of yoga and how it has the potential to be life-changing.
+Yoga has the potential to transform our lives.
 But let me be clear, the change won’t be your bendy body, it will be internal.
 It will be how you feel about yourself and others.
-It will be in your relationship to yourself.
+It will be in your relationship with yourself.
 It will be in your mind and your attitude to life.
 It will be a shift in perspective, which may just be a miracle (Marianne Williamson, A Return to Love).